COVID-19

 Frequently asked questions

-According to the Centers for Disease Control and Prevention (CDC), common COVID-19 symptoms include:
+According to the Centers for Disease Control and Prevention (CDC), common COVID-19 symptoms can include:

 - Fever or chills